L. O. Wenckebach

-Ludwig Oswald Wenckebach (16 June 1895, in Heerlen – 3 November 1962, in Noordwijkerhout) was a Dutch sculptor, painter, and medallist.
+Ludwig Oswald Wenckebach (16 June 1895 – 3 November 1962) was a Dutch sculptor, painter, and medallist.
 He was the son of the anatomist Karel Frederik Wenckebach and nephew and pupil of the graphic designer and painter Willem Wenckebach.
 He started as a painter, but in 1920 switched to sculpting.
 He is best known for his many war monuments and designing the coins issued in the Netherlands between 1948 and 1980.